openbmc/docs/architecture/object-mapper.md

 #### Example Use Case

-Find a parent object that implements a specific interface.
+Find a parent object that implements a specific interface and endpoint of the inputted associationPath.

 ## Associations